ML-ARIS: Multilayer Underwater Acoustic Reconfigurable Intelligent Surface with High-Resolution Reflection Control: Introduction

 Recent advancements in reconfigurable intelligent surfaces (RIS) have attracted significant attention for their potential to enhance the performance of radio communication systems~\cite{ahmed2024active, yang2023beyond}.
 These surfaces utilize a large array of elements, which can be electronically adjusted to actively control the phase, amplitude, and polarization of incoming signals.
 This capability allows for precise steering of reflected waves toward designated receivers while minimizing interference in specified zones.
 As a result, RF-RIS promises to boost signal strength, expand coverage, and streamline interference management in the next generation of wireless networks~\cite{wu2024intelligent}.

-The passive operation of RIS offers superior power conservation compared to active communication systems, making it highly sustainable for extreme environments, such as underwater settings where battery replacement is impractical.
-However, existing RIS research predominantly focuses on radio frequency (RF) communications, which face significant range limitations in aquatic settings due to substantial absorption losses in water~\cite{shaw2006experimental}.
+Compared with active acoustic relays or repeaters, passive operation of RIS offer a fundamentally different operational trade-off: they shape the acoustic propagation environment without generating new acoustic signals.
+This makes RIS particularly attractive in scenarios where power availability, acoustic self-noise, or system visibility are critical constraints.
+Representative applications include long-duration seabed sensor networks and observatories, where battery replacement is costly~\cite{sutton2005ocean}; infrastructure-assisted coverage extension for autonomous underwater vehicle (AUV) operations, where passive surfaces can redirect energy into desired regions; and covert or environmentally sensitive deployments, where minimizing acoustic emissions is desirable~\cite{luo2014challenges}.
+In these settings, RIS complements active systems by providing a low-power, low-complexity means of enhancing link reliability and spatial selectivity, rather than replacing transmitters or receivers.
+This motivates the need for advanced reflection control and environmental adaptability.

+Existing RIS research predominantly focuses on radio frequency (RF) communications, which face significant range limitations in aquatic settings due to substantial absorption losses in water~\cite{shaw2006experimental}.
 As a result, acoustic communication has been the principal method for mid-range and long-range underwater communication.
 Due to the fundamental differences between RF and acoustic signals, current RF-RIS designs are unsuitable for direct application in underwater acoustic RIS (UA-RIS).
-Currently, only a few studies explored the design of UA-RIS~\cite{sun2022high, wang2023designing}, highlighting a significant opportunity for advancements and breakthroughs in the field.
+Currently, only a few studies explored the design of UA-RIS~\cite{sun2022high, wang2023designing, luo2025underwater}, highlighting a significant opportunity for advancements and breakthroughs in the field.